Policy Resource: FY2025 Enacted Budget Brief

 Notably, the budget excludes: the NY HEAT Act, the Affordable Gas Transition Act, the Climate Change Superfund Act, clarification of the Telecommunications Assessment Ceiling Program, and the Safe Lithium-Ion Batteries proposal.

-Other Provisions: The Enacted Budget also includes the following: (1) a five year extension of to-go alcohol sales for an additional; (2) the ability for movie theaters to sell liquor and spirits in addition to the already permitted beer and wine; (3) a two year extension of Mayoral Control of NYC schools; (4) the authority for the Governor to close up to five additional NYS prisons; (5) $2.4 billion for humanitarian assistance for migrants; (6) NY SWIMS including $150 million for grants to localities to build 10 new landmark public swimming pools, support innovation in pool designs, and deploy pop-up above-ground pools to combat extreme heat; (7) a payroll tax credit for local news outlets; (8) 8.7% increase in STOA for RTS; and (9) Empire AI and an artificial intelligence computing center in Buffalo to be used by NYS colleges and universities; and (8) requirement for SUNY projects over $10 million to have a PLA in place.
+Other Provisions: The Enacted Budget also includes the following: (1) a five year extension of to-go alcohol sales; (2) the ability for movie theaters to sell liquor and spirits in addition to the already permitted beer and wine; (3) a two year extension of Mayoral Control of NYC schools; (4) the authority for the Governor to close up to five additional NYS prisons; (5) $2.4 billion for humanitarian assistance for migrants; (6) NY SWIMS including $150 million for grants to localities to build 10 new landmark public swimming pools, support innovation in pool designs, and deploy pop-up above-ground pools to combat extreme heat; (7) a payroll tax credit for local news outlets; (8) 8.7% increase in STOA for RTS; (9) Empire AI and an artificial intelligence computing center in Buffalo to be used by NYS colleges and universities; and (10) requirement for SUNY projects over $10 million to have a PLA in place.